alefram/alefram/README.md

 ### Hi there! 👋

-- 🔭 I’m currently working as a software developer in PHP/Laravel applications and AI.
+- 🔭 I’m currently working as a software developer in PHP/Laravel applications, AI and Assistant profesor of Digital Systems Lab and Microprocesors Lab at Central University of Venezuela.

 - 🌱 I’m currently learning about Reinforcement Learning, Deep learning applied to Robotics, Web development and electronics.
 In my free time I learn about music production.